-The violence or threats of violence need not be limited to the immigrant spouse or child.
-If the U.S. abuser harms, harasses, or threatens to harm the immigrant's children or other family, friends, pets, or other contacts, that too is a form of abuse.
+To qualify as abuse, the violence or threats of violence need not be limited to the immigrant spouse or child.
+If the U.S. abuser harms, harasses, or threatens to harm the immigrant's children or other family, friends, pets, or contacts, that too is considered a form of abuse.

 Forced sexual activity, including threats of force or any unwanted sexual conduct, are all recognized forms of abuse.
-In fact, it qualifies as both battery and extreme cruelty.
+In fact, they qualify as both battery and extreme cruelty.
 This can include not only forced sexual activity with the abuser, but also with others, including forced prostitution.

 Yelling, screaming, insulting, or otherwise mistreating the immigrant verbally can also qualify as abuse.

-If you need help starting the green card process through a VAWA petition, see a local immigration attorney.
+If you need help starting the green card process through a VAWA petition, see a local immigration attorney or a nonprofit serving immigrants.
 To get an idea of what is involved in the process, see Process to Get a Green Card Under VAWA.